 When it comes to thyroid cancer, the prognosis for men and women is not equal.
 According to a recent study, women are more likely than men to receive a diagnosis of small papillary thyroid cancer, while diagnoses of aggressive and often fatal types of thyroid cancer are almost equal in both sexes.
 Most patients with thyroid cancer have the cancer contained in the thyroid at the time of diagnosis.
 However, around 30% will have metastatic cancer, and 1 to 4% will have spread the cancer outside the neck to other organs, such as the lungs and bones.

-In this study, patients with metastatic cancer outside the neck were examined to determine factors that predict prognosis.
-The median survival time for fatal differentiated carcinoma in this series of approximately 9 years from initial treatment to death.
-Depending on the type and severity of the cancer, your provider may recommend delaying treatment until after giving birth to your baby.
+In these cases, death is more likely, although it is still rare.
+A study examining patients with metastatic cancer outside the neck found that the median survival time for fatal differentiated carcinoma was approximately 9 years from initial treatment to death.
+Depending on the type and severity of the cancer, doctors may recommend delaying treatment until after giving birth to a baby.
 The most common side effect of surgery to remove part or all of the thyroid gland (thyroidectomy) is the need for lifelong thyroid hormone replacement therapy, which may have its own side effects.